erikarn/apple-ii-tape-interface/README.md

 support directories, so stick your files in the root directory of the flash drive.

+## Wiring

+I'll eventually make a schematic.
+But honestly, it's pretty simple.
+The pins themselves are described in config.h !

+ * An arduino nano
+ * D2 is the speaker output - put a 3.9k resistor between it and the audio output jack, and then a 1k resistor between the audio jack and ground.
+This 3.9k and 1k resistor forms a voltag divider that should deliver around 1v peak to peak of audio.
+ * The four buttons (PLAY, STOP, PREV, NEXT) are wired to ground.
+   The software configures the input pins with a pull-up.
+   Wire D3 to PLAY, D4 to STOP, D5 to PREV, D6 to NEXT.
+ * The SD card is an Adafruit SPI SD card - MOSI on pin 11, MISO on pin 12, SCK on pin 13, CS/SS on pin 10.
+No card detect is currently used.
+ * The i2c 16x2 LCD hooks up to the i2c pins - SDA on A4, SCL on A5.

+And that's it!

 ## Controls

 The four buttons are: